greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/modules/greenplum_fdw.html.md

 The remote user must have the appropriate privileges to access any table\(s\) of interest in the database identified by the specified `SERVER`.

-If the mapping is used to access a foreign-data wrapper on a multiple Greenplum clusters, then the remote user also requires `select` access to the `pg_catalog.gp_endpoints` view.
+If the mapping is used to access a foreign-data wrapper across multiple Greenplum clusters, then the remote user also requires `select` access to the `pg_catalog.gp_endpoints` view.
 For example:

 ```
 GRANT SELECT ON TABLE pg_catalog.gp_endpoints TO bill;